NISCHALPI/Portfolio/public/blog/markdown/blog-template.md

 date: "YYYY-MM-DD"
 author: "Your Name"
 tags: ["tag1", "tag2", "tag3"]
-image: "images/your-post-image.jpg" # Optional: path to a banner image for the post
+image: "../../assets/images/math-bg.jpg" # Using the correct path to the assets directory
 description: "A brief description of your blog post."
 ---